 DC Cabaret Network

+Proud to be a volunteer board member.
 We bring together the cabaret community to increase opportunities for cabaret events and performances and to build appreciative audiences for storytellers.
 The DC Cabaret Network is committed to connecting artists and creating a home for performers where they can share information and grow artistically.
+Even now, when our performances have moved completely online

 Heather Frank played a vital role in Meredith's rise as a digital media company.
 Her strategic leadership enabled us to find new ways to tell stories that inform and engage women.
 Her vision, imagination and people-management skills are truly impressive.
 She would be an asset to any media company looking to connect with consumers.